SyndorZaldrizes/networkdelaware-civicpower/README.md

 docs/                 ← PDF deliverables folder (see Section 6)
 ```

-**Note: `learn.html` was removed.** Its content — the Civic Action Cycle deep dive, vocabulary definitions, and Power Map Builder — was redistributed.
-The Civic Action Cycle interactive is on `index.html`.
-Framework depth is on `framework.html`.
-If this content needs a dedicated page in a future iteration, rebuild from those sources rather than from memory.

 **No page-specific JavaScript files.** Any page-specific JS is written inline at the bottom of each HTML file in a `<script>` tag.
 This keeps the codebase flat and auditable.